 - 5.1.
-If a member of staff has a concern about a child or if a child tells them they are being abused, exploited or neglected.
-Staff will appropriately respond by listening and offering reassurance.
-Staff should: - 1.
-Make an accurate factual record on CPOMS as soon as possible including details of: - Dates and times of their observations - Dates and times of any discussions in which they were involved - Any injuries - Explanations given by the child / adult - What action was taken - Any actual words or phrases used by the child - Any questions the staff member asked (remembering not to ask any leading questions)
+If a member of staff has a concern about a child or if a child tells them they are being, or at risk of being, abused, exploited or neglected, staff will appropriately respond by listening and offering reassurance.
+Staff should:

+- 1. Make an accurate factual record as soon as possible including details of:

+- Dates and times of their observations

+- Dates and times of any discussions in which they were involved

+- Any injuries

+- Explanations given by the child / adult

+- What action was taken.

+- Any actual words or phrases used by the child - Any questions the staff member asked (remembering not to ask any leading questions)